Conduit Conduit

 Christian Joergensen (sole operator) Email: christian@technobabble.dk

-I act as the data controller for personal data processed through Conduit.
-Use the email above for any privacy question, request, or complaint.
+I am the data controller for the personal data that Conduit processes.
+Use the email address above for any privacy question, request, or complaint.

 2. What data is collected?

-Conduit collects only what it needs to operate the service.
+Conduit collects only the data that it needs to run the service.

 Account data

-• Email address — used for sign-in, password reset, and service notices
+• Your email address, for sign-in, password reset, and service notices

-• Hashed password — only if you sign in with email and password (stored as a bcrypt hash; the plaintext is never persisted)
+• A hashed password, only if you sign in with an email address and a password.
+Conduit stores it as a bcrypt hash and never stores the plaintext

-• OAuth subject identifier and email — only if you sign in with Google or GitHub
+• An OAuth subject identifier and email address, only if you sign in with Google or GitHub

 Delivery logs (kept for 30 days)

-• SMTP response code returned to the sending server
+• The SMTP response code that Conduit returned to the sending server

-• HTTP status code returned by your webhook
+• The HTTP status code from your webhook

-• Source IP address of the SMTP connection
+• The source IP address of the SMTP connection

 Audit log (kept for 180 days)

-• Client IP address from which the action was taken
+• The client IP address of the action

-• Brief metadata about the resource involved (e.g. webhook ID and name) — never secrets or message content
+• Short metadata about the resource, for example the webhook ID and name.
+This metadata never holds a secret or any message content

 Email content is NOT stored

-When an email arrives, Conduit forwards the message body to your configured webhook URL and discards it.
-The full message body and headers exist only in memory for the duration of the delivery call.
-No part of the message body is written to the database, to disk, or to logs.
+When an email arrives, Conduit forwards the message body to your webhook URL and then discards it.
+The full message body and the headers exist in memory only, for the duration of the delivery call.
+Conduit writes no part of the message body to the database, to disk, or to the logs.

 Cookies

-• A session cookie (HTTP-only) used to keep you signed in
+• A session cookie (HTTP-only) that keeps you signed in

-• A CSRF token cookie used to protect form submissions
+• A CSRF token cookie that protects form submissions

 There are no marketing, advertising, or analytics cookies.
 Conduit does not use third-party analytics.